jarnix/nofussframework.com/docs/docs/configuration/url.ini.md

 Within a single application, you can have:

- - multiple versions (for example, your website, your administration back-office, your rest api)
+ - multiple versions (for example, your website, your administration back-office, your REST api)
  - multiple environments of course (dev, test, prod)
  - multiple languages (English, French, German), with or without a unique URL for each one